© – 2002 by Steven McFadden

 As the good books relate, Jesus was not born the Christ.
 He attained Christhood when the Universal Spirit, the Christos, descended into his being while John baptized him with water in the River Jordan.
 By accepting Universal Spirit as a personal truth in that moment, Jesus brought forth an identity which bridged the gap from humanity to heaven — the Christ Spirit.

-Jesus the Christ later proclaimed ‘You are the Light of the world…what I can do, you can do; in fact you can do even greater things.’
+Christ later proclaimed ‘You are the Light of the world…what I can do, you can do; in fact you can do even greater things.’
 For centuries men and women have tended to bypass that part of his message, and instead to place his individual personality upon a pedestal.
 Now, I feel, is a time in history when we are being asked not only to listen to that overlooked part of the message, but also to respond — not with supernatural miracles, but with recognition of and respect for the living spark of Divinity in all things, including ourselves.

 Jesus was a human being and he lived his life to demonstrate human capabilities.
 His directions were explicit: The kingdom is within.
 Look there and you will find it.
 Seek that kingdom out above all things and when you find it all things will be added.